Gestational diabetes: Pathophysiology

 HGF/c-MET has also been implicated in β-cell regeneration, which suggests that HGF/c-MET may help increase β-cell mass to compensate for insulin needs during pregnancy.
 Recent studies support that loss of HGF/c-MET signaling results in aberrant β-cell adaptation.

 c-MET is a receptor tyrosine kinase (RTK) that is activated by its ligand, hepatocyte growth factor (HGF), and is involved in the activation of several cellular processes.
 When HGF binds c-MET, the receptor homodimerizes and self-phosphorylates to form an SH2 recognition domain.
 The downstream pathways activated include common signaling molecules such as RAS and MAPK, which affect cell motility and cell cycle progression.

 Studies have shown that HGF is an important signaling molecule in stress-related situations where more insulin is needed.
 Pregnancy causes increased insulin resistance and a higher insulin demand.
 The β-cells must compensate for this by either increasing insulin production or proliferating.
 If neither of the processes occurs, then markers for gestational diabetes are observed.
 It has been observed that pregnancy increases HGF levels, showing a correlation that suggests a connection between the signaling pathway and increased insulin needs.
 When no signaling is present, gestational diabetes is more likely to occur.

 The exact mechanism of HGF/c-MET regulated β-cell adaptation is not yet known.
 Several hypotheses about how the signaling molecules contribute to insulin levels during pregnancy have been proposed. c-MET may interact with FoxM1, a molecule important in the cell cycle, as FOXM1 levels decrease when c-MET is not present.
-Additionally, c-MET may interact with p27 as the protein levels increase with c-MET is not present.
+Additionally, c-MET may interact with p27 as the protein levels increase when c-MET is not present.
 Another hypothesis says that c-MET may control β-cell apoptosis because a lack of c-MET causes increased cell death, but the signaling mechanisms have not been elucidated.

-Although the mechanism of HGF/c-MET control of gestational diabetes is not yet well understood, there is a strong correlation between the signaling pathway and the inability to produce an adequate amount of insulin during pregnancy and thus it may be the target for future diabetic therapies.
+Although the mechanism of HGF/c-MET control of gestational diabetes is not yet well understood, there is a strong correlation between the signaling pathway and the inability to produce an adequate amount of insulin during pregnancy, and thus it may be the target for future diabetic therapies.

 Because glucose travels across the placenta (through diffusion facilitated by GLUT1 carrier), which is located in the syncytiotrophoblast on both the microvilli and basal membranes, these membranes may be the rate-limiting step in placental glucose transport.
 There is a two- to three-fold increase in the expression of syncytiotrophoblast glucose transporters with advancing gestation.
 Finally, the role of GLUT3/GLUT4 transport remains speculative.
 If the untreated gestational diabetes fetus is exposed to consistently higher glucose levels, this leads to increased fetal levels of insulin (insulin itself cannot cross the placenta).
 The growth-stimulating effects of insulin can lead to excessive growth and a large body (macrosomia).
 After birth, the high glucose environment disappears, leaving these newborns with ongoing high insulin production and susceptibility to low blood glucose levels (hypoglycemia).